I Want To...

 Applications should focus on one or more of the following areas (grants should not try to address all areas):

 1. Demonstration and evaluation of successful tools and methods to teach and assess resident/fellow competency in:

 - Partnering with patients and families to reach shared therapeutic goals including end of life decision making

 - The essential medical, diagnostic or surgical skills/procedures essential to the resident’s/fellow's field

 - Teamwork, professionalism, and interprofessional collaborative practice

 - Understanding the needs of patients across a broad range of socioeconomic and cultural backgrounds and the social determinants of health

-3. Demonstration and evaluation of tools or methods, such as Individual Learning Plans (ILPs), to provide residents with the skills necessary to take responsibility to achieve competence in their field by graduation and become a life-long learners.
+3. Demonstration and evaluation of tools or methods, such as Individual Learning Plans (ILPs), to provide residents/fellows with the skills necessary to take responsibility to achieve competence in their field by graduation and become a life-long learners.